ibexa/documentation-developer/docs/api/public_php_api.md

 ## Browsing, finding, viewing

-We will start by going through the various ways to find and retrieve content from eZ Platform using the API.
+You will start by going through the various ways to find and retrieve content from eZ Platform using the API.
 While this will be covered in further dedicated documentation, it is necessary to explain a few basic concepts of the Public API.
 In the following recipes, you will learn about the general principles of the API as they are introduced in individual recipes.

 ### Displaying values from a Content item

-In this recipe, we will see how to fetch a Content item from the repository, and obtain its Field's content.
+In this recipe, you will see how to fetch a Content item from the repository, and obtain its Field's content.

 Let's first see the full code.
 You can see the Command line version at <https://github.com/ezsystems/CookbookBundle/blob/master/Command/ViewContentCommand.php>.